Baccalaureate to Medicine and Research (B2MR)

 Ariel Alexander

-PAPSTR is pleased to welcome Ariel Alexander into the B2MR program.
-Ariel is a senior Biology major at Carleton College on the pre-MD/PhD track.
+Ariel Alexander was the inaugural B2MR scholar and is in her first year of the program.
+Ariel graduated from Carleton College with a major in biology on the pre-MD/PhD track.
 She is originally from Dallas, Texas, and her family recently moved to Colorado.

 Her interests include Epidemiology, health disparities research, and utilizing mixed methods to address human health and wellness issues in underrepresented populations.
 As a biracial-Black woman, she strives to advocate for increased representation in research and medicine so individuals in underrepresented populations are adequately supported and uplifted.